jbramburger/Stabilizing_UPOs/README.md

-This repository contains the MATLAB files to reproduce the data and figures from "Data-driven stabilization of periodic orbits" by Jason J. Bramburger, Steven L. Brunton, and J. Nathan Kutz (2020).
+This repository contains the MATLAB files to reproduce the data and figures from "Data-driven stabilization of periodic orbits" by Jason J. Bramburger, Steven L. Brunton, and J. Nathan Kutz (IEEE Access, 2021).
 Computations use the publicly available SINDy architecture found at https://faculty.washington.edu/kutz/page26/ and should be stored in a folder entitled 'Util'.

 The scripts associated to this repository are as follows: